davidvwijk/davidvwijk.github.io/posts/index.md

 ---
 layout: post-list
 title: A Few Research Topics
-excerpt: "A List of Posts"
+excerpt: "A List of Research Interests"
 comments: false
 ---